Antarctica: Animals

-Invertebrate life of Antarctica includes species of microscopic mites such as Alaskozetes antarcticus, lice, nematodes, tardigrades, rotifers, krill and springtails.
-The few terrestrial vertebrates are limited to the sub-Antarctic islands.
+Invertebrate life of Antarctica includes species of microscopic mites such as Alaskozetes antarcticus, lice, fleas (Glaciopsyllus antarcticus), nematodes, tardigrades, rotifers, krill and springtails.
 The flightless midge Belgica antarctica, the largest purely terrestrial animal in Antarctica, reaches 6 mm in size.

 Antarctic krill, which congregates in large schools, is the keystone species of the ecosystem of the Southern Ocean, being an important food organism for whales, seals, leopard seals, fur seals, squid, icefish, and many bird species, such as penguins and albatrosses.
 Some species of marine animals exist and rely, directly or indirectly, on phytoplankton.
 Antarctic sea life includes penguins, blue whales, orcas, colossal squids and fur seals.
 The Antarctic fur seal was very heavily hunted in the 18th and 19th centuries for its pelt by seal hunters from the United States and the United Kingdom.
 Leopard seals are apex predators in the Antarctic ecosystem and migrate across the Southern Ocean in search of food.

 There are approximately 40 bird species that breed on or close to Antarctica, including species of petrels, penguins, cormorants, and gulls.
 Various other bird species visit the ocean around Antarctica, including some that normally reside in the Arctic.
 The emperor penguin is the only penguin that breeds during the winter in Antarctica; it and the Adélie penguin breed farther south than any other penguin.

 A Census of Marine Life by some 500 researchers during the International Polar Year was released in 2010.
 The research found that more than 235 marine organisms live in both polar regions, having bridged the gap of 12000 km.
 Large animals such as some cetaceans and birds make the round trip annually.
-Smaller forms of life, such as sea cucumbers and free-swimming snails also found in both polar oceans.
+Smaller forms of life, such as sea cucumbers and free-swimming snails, are also found in both polar oceans.
 Factors that may aid in their distribution include temperature differences between the deep ocean at the poles and the equator of no more than 5 C-change and the major current systems or marine conveyor belts which are able to transport eggs and larva.

+In January 2025, the detachment of the massive iceberg A-84 (comparable in size to the city of Chicago) from the George VI Ice Shelf provided a rare opportunity to explore the seafloor beneath floating ice shelves using robotic submersibles.
+Researchers uncovered ecosystems unexpectedly rich in large corals, ancient sponges, icefish, giant sea spiders, and even octopuses at depths of up to 1300 m.
+These ecosystems may harbor novel species that have remained concealed for centuries, sustained by nutrient-bearing ocean currents.